 For Wilma, doing hair is a creative outlet, but in the end, it’s about serving the customer and making them feel better about themselves.
 Wilma’s fully booked 2 weeks out and her customers love her.
 Wilma makes $120,000 a year before taxes.

 Betty is an Artist and she’ll tell you that.
 She’s a free spirit and loves to wing it.
-Betty arrives to work at the salon about five minutes before her first appointment, drops her purse and checks the schedule on her way to her chair to get the customer’s name, because she’s not good with names.
-When Betty arrives at her chair, stressed about some serious holes in her schedule, she finds her customer waiting on her.
+Betty arrives to work at the salon about five minutes before her first appointment, drops her purse and checks the schedule on her way to her chair so she knows the customer’s name, because she’s not good with names.
+Betty arrives at her chair stressed about some serious holes in her schedule and finds her customer waiting on her.
 In spite of the front desk staff’s best efforts to hide it, Betty’s customers usually know they’re in the salon before she is.

 Betty’s not sure what she did last time on the customer and has no idea what products the customer purchased or even if she purchased a product, so she doesn’t talk about products or make recommendations much.
 Betty usually starts her consultations by asking “What are we doing today?” or “Are we doing the same thing?”
 Betty doesn’t use photos unless the customer brings them in and doesn’t have an online portfolio to share with customers.
 Betty relies on the customer having the same vision of “strawberry blonde” or “just a little off,” as she does.

 During the service Betty talks more than she listens.
-She talks about her boyfriend, her crappy car that won’t start, her illnesses, the cool party she went to, how she’s broke and how slow she is at work, because there just aren’t enough customers.
+She talks about her boyfriend, her crappy car that won’t start, her illnesses, the cool party she went to and how wasted she got, how she’s broke and how slow she is at work, because there just aren’t enough customers.
 When the customer tells Betty about something going on in her life Betty often relates a similar story, sometimes trying to top the customer’s.
-What Betty doesn’t do is file the customers comments away as useful knowledge in her efforts to somehow tailor the customer’s experience to things going on in her life.
-During the customer’s process time, Betty usually sits in the break room and watches funny videos on her phone.
+What Betty doesn’t do is make a mental note of the customers comments so se can use them tailor the customer’s experience to things going on in her life.
 Betty doesn’t make many appointment notes because she doesn’t need them.
 For Betty every service is a transaction instead of an opportunity to serve the customer and build a relationship.
+During the customer’s process time, Betty usually sits in the break room and watches funny videos on her phone.

 Betty makes about $45,000 a year and her income doesn’t increase much year over year, because no matter how hard she works, she can never get “a full book”.
 Betty’s thinking about suite rental, or maybe moving to the salon down the street that pays 5% more commission.